Restorative Dentistry – Glenpool, OK

 Dental crowns are restorations used for more advanced decay or damage.
 They fit over the top of the tooth to replace lost structure and protect the remaining parts of the tooth from additional injury.
 These prosthetic teeth are attached to strengthen the tooth and restore its structure and beauty.

 One-Visit Dental Restorations

 Using E4D, or the Chairside Economical Reconstruction of Esthetic Ceramics, we can fit you with a porcelain dental crown or inlay and onlay (also known as an indirect filling) in just one visit to the dentist.
-The method uses CAD/CAM (computer aided design, computer aided manufacturing) technology, which allows your dentist to plan for, prepare, and place your restoration from the comfort of our state-of-the-art office.
+The method uses CAD/CAM (computer aided design, computer aided manufacturing) technology, which allows your dentist to plan for, prepare, and place your restoration from the comfort of our state-of-the-art dental office.

-E4D saves you time, eliminates the need for a temporary crown between appointments, and takes away the risk of miscommunication between our office and a separate lab.
+E4D saves you time, eliminates the need for a temporary crown between appointments, and takes away the risk of miscommunication between our dental office and a separate lab.
 And patients with sensitive gag reflexes love the fact that E4D uses digital impressions, which are captured without the use of that uncomfortable, bad tasting molding material.
 We appreciate digital imagery because it is more accurate than the traditional method and leads to improved treatment planning and better results overall.

 Inlays & Onlays

 For dental damage, decay, chips, and cracks that are too severe for fillings but not advanced enough for a full dental crown, we may recommend an inlay or onlay as a more conservative solution.
 Inlays are used to repair damage that occurs between the cusps (raised portions on the biting surfaces of teeth).
 Onlays are used to repair dental damage that impacts one or more tooth cusps.
 Like dental crown restorations, they’re made of high-quality ceramic, but they allow us to preserve a larger amount of healthy tooth structure.

 Full Mouth Reconstruction